evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 You can choose between two sound systems on the Nio ES8.

-- With the Surroundsystem, you get seven speakers with a max system output of  watts.
+- **Surroundsystem**: This system features seven speakers and delivers a maximum output of  watts.
-- With the Premium sound system, you get 12 speakers with a max system output of  watts.
+- **Premium sound system**: This system features 12 speakers and delivers a maximum output of  watts.

 The model has 3 USB-A connections as standard.